spacekimchi/traders/README.md

 The project is using [PostgreSQL](https://www.postgresql.org/).
 You can install PostgreSQL for whatever machine you are using.

+There is a docker script for starting a PostgreSQL database.

+Use this command to connect to the PostgreSQL docker container.

+`psql -h 127.0.0.1 -p 5432 -U postgres`

 ### Redis

 [Redis](https://github.com/redis/redis) is required for some features like keeping user sessions.